konxat/konxat.github.io/_pages/profiles.md

     image: kvasilopoulos.jpg
     content: about_kvasilopoulos.md
     image_circular: true # crops the image to make it circular
+  - align: left
+    image: epanagiotarakou.jpg
+    content: about_epanagiotarakou.md
+    image_circular: true # crops the image to make it circular
     # more_info: >
     #   <p>555 your office number</p>
     #   <p>123 your address street</p>